Pavani-Web/zipkin-server/README.md

 OR

-Download the jar from zipkin-server-2.23.2-exec.jar from maven repository and run the jar using the below command</br>
+Download the zipkin-server-2.23.2-exec.jar from maven repository and run the jar using the below command</br>
    java -jar zipkin-server-2.23.2-exec.jar